torchopenl3/torchopenl3/README.md

 If that doesn't work (and it might not because openl3 has tricky requirements), install Docker and work within the Docker environment.
-Unfortunately this Docker image is quite big (about 5 GB) because of pytorch AND tensorflow dependencies, but you only need to download it once:
+Unfortunately this Docker image is quite big (about 4 GB) because of pytorch AND tensorflow dependencies AND openl3 models, but you only need to download it once:

 ```
 docker pull turian/torchopenl3
 # Or, build the docker yourself
 #docker build -t turian/torchopenl3 .
-#docker-squash turian/torchopenl3 .
 docker run --mount source=`pwd`,target=/home/openl3/,type=bind -it turian/torchopenl3 bash
 ```

 Inside docker, run:
 ```
 pip3 install -e ".[dev]"
-pytest
+pytest 2>&1 | less
 ```

 If it says `killed`, increase Docker memory.